wrist mechanics online course featured image

 Final Thoughts

-The top 11 left handed golf tips center around alignment, grip pressure, ball position, and wrist flexion before impact.
+These left-handed golf tips focus on alignment, grip pressure, ball position, and wrist flexion before impact.

-Keep your clubface square to the target, reduce grip tension, and use progressive ball position, placing it forward for long clubs and back for shorter sticks.
+Keep the clubface square to your target, maintain light grip pressure, and adjust ball position—forward for longer clubs, back for shorter ones.

-A smooth tempo is required for an enhanced transition and unload from the top down for increased acceleration into impact.
-Finally, lefties must remember to enhance wrist flex before contact to shallow the shaft and close the clubface.
+A smooth tempo helps create a better transition and more acceleration through impact.
+And don’t forget to add wrist flexion before contact to help shallow the shaft and close the clubface.

 Was this article helpful to you?
 Help us improve!